 Everytown for Gun Safety is an independent, non-partisan 501(c)(3) organization that is primarily funded by Michael Bloomberg.
 Additional funding comes through donations.

 Analysis / Bias

-According to the right leaning Influence Watch (The right’s version of Sourcewatch), Everytown is a lobbying group that has been criticized for playing “loose with the facts.”
-They sight several examples of criticism from the New York Times, Washington Post, Washington Times and Washington Examiner.
+According to the right-leaning Influence Watch (The right’s version of Sourcewatch), Everytown is a lobbying group that has been criticized for playing “loose with the facts.”
+They sight several examples of criticism from the New York Times, Washington Post, Washington Times, and Washington Examiner.
 One example of this criticism is how Everytown calculates school shootings.
-Everytown counts a school shooting “any time a firearm discharges a live round inside a school building or on a school campus or grounds.”
-This includes a security offers accidental discharges or other accidental incidents that did not result in injuries.
+Everytown counts a school shooting as “any time a firearm discharges a live round inside a school building or on a school campus or grounds.”
+This includes security officers’ accidental discharges or other accidental incidents that did not result in injuries.
 Politifact has rated their calculation method Mostly False.

 - 18 U.S. school shootings so far in 2018 and 18 in rest of the world over past 20 years – MOSTLY FALSE

 - There have been 74 “school shootings in America since Sandy Hook.” – MOSTLY FALSE

 - “Once again, a police officer has been killed with an illegal gun from Georgia – a state that last year did the NRA’s bidding and weakened its already lax gun laws.” – MOSTLY FALSE

 - Says that “perpetrators of domestic violence accounted for 54% of mass shootings between 2009 and 2016, according to the advocacy group Everytown for Gun Safety.” – FALSE

 - Georgia has had 12 school shootings in the two years since the mass killing at Sandy Hook Elementary School, more than any other state. – MOSTLY FALSE